-23 These include those distributed generators that are; connected via an inverter prescribed by AS4777 (the Australian Standard for the Grid Connection of Energy Systems via Inverters, which sets out the technical standards that must be met when connecting a generator to the grid via an inverter), and systems larger than those connected via an inverter, but no more than 5 MW in size (and are exempt from the need to register as a generator with AEMO).
+24 These include those distributed generators that are; connected via an inverter prescribed by AS4777 (the Australian Standard for the Grid Connection of Energy Systems via Inverters, which sets out the technical standards that must be met when connecting a generator to the grid via an inverter), and systems larger than those connected via an inverter, but no more than 5 MW in size (and are exempt from the need to register as a generator with AEMO).

-24 An off-taker is a buyer who enters into an agreement with an energy generator to purchase future production at a given rate and amount.
+25 An off-taker is a buyer who enters into an agreement with an energy generator to purchase future production at a given rate and amount.

 Through submissions, stakeholders were broadly supportive of this definition.
 However, some proposed altering the capacity size threshold.
-Environmental Justice Australia (EJA) argued that limiting the size threshold to 5MW 'doesn't take full account of the benefits of distributed generation in terms of lowering the greenhouse gas emissions profile of the electricity sector'.25 Others, such as Jemena, wanted the threshold reduced.26 Origin Energy and Simply Energy both submitted that proponents of distributed generation systems with capacity in excess of 100kW would normally be backed by sufficient resources to enable them to negotiate a market price.27
+Environmental Justice Australia (EJA) argued that limiting the size threshold to 5MW 'doesn't take full account of the benefits of distributed generation in terms of lowering the greenhouse gas emissions profile of the electricity sector'.26 Others, such as Jemena, wanted the threshold reduced.27 Origin Energy and Simply Energy both submitted that proponents of distributed generation systems with capacity in excess of 100kW would normally be backed by sufficient resources to enable them to negotiate a market price.28

-The Commission has not been presented with evidence that there are practical impediments for generators in the 100kW-5MW range engaging as energy market participants (ie electricity generators).
-We have taken this into account when developing our recommendations in this report about alternative payment mechanisms for distributed generators.
-However, for the purpose of the wider inquiry we have retained the definition we proposed in our approach paper.
-This is to enable proper consideration of the value of variously sized distributed generation to the electricity distribution networks.
-(We will examine this question in the second stage of the inquiry, starting in June 2016.)
+The Commission has not been presented with evidence that there are practical impediments for generators in the 100kW-5MW range engaging as energy market participants to sell generated electricity in the NEM.29 We have taken this into account when developing our findings in this report about payment mechanisms for distributed generators.

 The Commission also received broad support for the inclusion of battery storage within the remit of the inquiry.
 In examining the role of batteries in the inquiry, our focus has been on the potential for this technology to provide network value (as opposed to energy value).
 Based on our initial analysis we did not find that batteries had a material impact on the question of energy value.
 The primary opportunity they provide to distributed generators is in the realm of 'private value' insofar as they enable the distributed generator to avoid retail tariffs by storing any excess energy for later use.
-We invite stakeholders to make submissions on this topic.